 Some strategies include:

-Getting insurance for your small business can get expensive.
-At Insureon, we help you find affordable insurance that meets the unique needs of your small business, through a single online application.
+Insuring your small business doesn't have to cost a fortune.
+At Insureon, we help you find affordable coverage that meets the unique needs of your small business, through a single online application.
 That way you can get peace of mind without breaking the bank.

-Insureon is the #1 independent marketplace for online delivery of small business insurance.
+Insureon is the #1 independent agency for online delivery of small business insurance.
 We help business owners compare quotes from top-rated providers, buy policies, and manage their different types of coverage online.

-By completing Insureon’s easy online application today, you can compare free quotes for builder's risk insurance and other types of insurance from top-rated U.S. carriers.
-Insureon insurance agents are available to help answer any questions and provide guidance.
+By completing Insureon’s easy online application today, you can compare free quotes for builder's risk insurance and other types of insurance from top-rated U.S. insurance companies.
+Insureon insurance agents are available to help answer any questions and provide guidance about your coverage needs.

 Once you find the right policies for your small business, you can begin coverage in less than 24 hours and get a certificate of insurance for your small business.